Kwitchlang/Docker-Swarm-GlusterFS-Install/README.md

 sudo bash ./swarm.sh
 ```
 > [!IMPORTANT]
-Please note there is an array called
+Please note there is two array variables in the script!
-> * Managers - Idealy 3 manager servers, make sure to run the script on the first Manage server
+> * Managers - Idealy 3 manager servers - adds redundancy, make sure to run the script on the first Manage server
 > * Workers - Add your server IPs that you want to deploy this on - this can be any other ammount